This project supported the development of a new approach for capturing the results of initiatives aimed at tackling violence against women and girls.

 Chris Hearle Simon Brook Emma Jones Caroline Roseveare Jeremy Holland Sope Otulana

-DFID committed to significantly scaling-up its response to Violence Against Women and Girls (VAWG), and now supports bilateral programmes in over 25 countries, as well as funding civil society organisation and multilateral agency initiatives to tackle VAWG.
+DFID committed to significantly scaling-up its response to violence against women and girls, and now supports bilateral programmes in over 25 countries, as well as funding civil society organisation and multilateral agency initiatives to tackle VAWG.

-Programmes to tackle Violence Against Women and Girls were relatively new, and therefore strategies, and monitoring and evaluation approaches were in the early stage of development.
-There was an urgent need to capture evidence on what works and why, to help inform future programming in the sector and ensure maximum impact for a greater number of people.
-This project was established to meet this need, and provided a new monitoring and evaluation resource that captured the impact and lessons learned from DFID’s work on VAWG.
+Programmes to tackle VAWG were (when this project was developed) relatively new, and therefore strategies and monitoring and evaluation approaches were in the early stage of development.
+There was an urgent need to capture evidence on what works and why, to help inform future programming in the sector and ensure maximum impact for a greater number of people. .

 Our work focused on four components:

-- Devising an approach and statistical model for calculating the total number of beneficiaries reached through DFID’s VAWG programmes.
+- devising an approach and statistical model for calculating the total number of beneficiaries reached through DFID’s VAWG programmes; and

 The team completed the following activities:

-- Reviewed and analysed documentation from over 200 DFID VAWG programmes, assessing contributions to the domains within DFID’s theory of change for tackling VAWG and identifying key strategies, achievements and lessons
+- We reviewed and analysed documentation from over 200 DFID VAWG programmes, assessing contributions to the domains within DFID’s theory of change for tackling VAWG and identifying key strategies, achievements and lessons.

-- Developed a theory of change and associated indicators
+- We developed a theory of change and associated indicators.

-- Gathered qualitative and quantitative data on DFID’s VAWG policy-influencing work, and mapped it against indicators
+- We gathered qualitative and quantitative data on DFID’s VAWG policy-influencing work, and mapped it against indicators.

-- Developed a statistical model for calculating beneficiary numbers
+- We developed a statistical model for calculating beneficiary numbers.

-- Liaised with DFID country offices to identify five projects in which VAWG related monitoring and evaluation can be developed and strengthened, and developed associated terms of reference
+- We liaised with DFID country offices to identify five projects in which VAWG related monitoring and evaluation can be developed and strengthened, and developed associated terms of reference.

 Overall, the evidence gathered by this approach will feed into future programme and policy design, helping ensure greater impact of initiatives to tackle VAWG.